Ads Pixel

 • Loose shingles or any exposed roof surface

-• Weakened seals which are essential for securing shingles to your roof
+• Weakened seals, which are essential for securing shingles to your roof

 • Black-colored dots on your shingles

-The Impact of Sun, Heat and Humidity on Your Roof
+The Impact of Sun, Heat, and Humidity on Your Roof

 In Austin, heat and humidity combine for a double-whammy hit to our roofs.
-Too much heat or too much moisture can reduce the lifespan of your roof and lead to water damage if excess moisture accumulates.
+Too much heat or moisture can reduce the lifespan of your roof and lead to water damage if excess moisture accumulates.

 The more frequently our roofs are exposed to intense weather conditions, the more quickly they wear out if they aren’t maintained and repaired at the first signs of a problem.